mozillascience/open-data-primers/README.md

-# open-data-primers
+# Open Data Primers

-[project] collection of exercises to educate people in open data use/reuse
+Welcome to the [@MozillaScience](https://twitter.com/mozillascience) Lab's collection of exercises to educate people in open data use/reuse